-Criteria #2– Big Questions reveal multiple perspectives.
+Criteria #2– Essential Questions reveal multiple perspectives.

 Criteria #3– Big Questions beg for clear definitions

 Hiding inside many questions are words with messy definitions often overlooked.
 For example, “Does American history reflect the achievement or failure of the American Dream?”
 Notice the phrase “American Dream” requires immediate and extensive investigation.
 The American Dream for a union worker, business owner or farmer will be very different.
 Socrates demonstrated that the starting point for critical thinking is a precise definition of words.
 Confusion over words fosters conversations between people who must share their own unique understanding of what words mean.

 When and how do I use essential questions?

 Essential questions are GREAT to use with conversations.
 Several of the posts on this blog come from a conversation method developed by Teach Different.

 The method starts with a provocative quotation from a famous person, gets students talking about the claim and counterclaim of the quotation and then ends with an essential question for further study.
 The essential question is the pivot point from the conversation to the next activity– exit slip, journal entry, essay prompt for example.

 Quote: “The best way to find yourself is to lose yourself in the service of others.”
 Mahatma Gandhi

 Essential Question: Is sacrificing for others always the right thing to do?

 Try it out!
 Send out this assignment to students to set up the conversation.